 Explore the qualifications and nature of each job type through links on this page and throughout the site.

 Fast Facts: The Bureau of Labor Statistics (“BLS”) estimates that 8,636,430 are employed in this occupational group earning the “mean annual wage” (as defined below) of $54,520.

 If you are interested in assessing long-term trends and comparing the Bureau’s annual surveys beginning in 1988 see here.

 In general, the “mean” is the sum of the total values (e.g., wages) in the data set or survey divided by number of values (while the “median” is the middle value in same the sequence.
 The term “mean annual wage” (or “MAW”) is calculated by multiplying the mean hourly wage as determined by the BLS by a “year-round, full-time” hours figure of 2,080 hours.
 So, for example, the Education, Training, and Library group’s mean hourly wage of $26.21, multiplied by 2,080, results in the mean annual wage of $54,520.

-What’s Hot: While graduate school professors “Health Specialties Teachers, Postsecondary” ($102,000) and “Law Teachers, Postsecondary” ($101,170) (not surprising considering the high-paying Legal occupational group) rack up the highest average incomes in the Education, Training, and Library group.
+What’s Hot: Graduate school professors Law Teachers, Postsecondary ($134,530) (not surprising considering the high-paying Legal occupational group) and Health Specialties Teachers, Postsecondary ($125,430) rack up the highest average incomes in the Education, Training, and Library group.

 Sources: In addition to specific citations noted, supplementary source materials include the United States Bureau of Labor Statistics.